pnp/PnP-Tools/Solutions/SharePoint.SandBoxTool/README.md

 -r, --urls             List of (wildcard) urls (e.g.
                        https://contoso.sharepoint.com/*,https://contoso-my.sharepoint.com,https://contoso-my.sharepo
                        int.com/personal/*) that you want to get scanned.
-When you specify the --tenant optoin then this parameter is ignored
+When you specify the --tenant option then this parameter is ignored

 -c, --clientid         Client ID of the app-only principal used to scan your site collections